Taitava/obsidian-shellcommands-documentation/Variables/{{event_tags}}.md

 # Variable: `{{event_tags}}`

-> Gives all tags defined in the selected note.
+> Gives all tags defined in the event related note.
 Replace the *separator* part with a comma, space or whatever characters you want to use as a separator between tags.
 A separator is always needed to be defined.

 _(The above description can also be seen in the plugin's settings.)_